-Possible Limiting Factors, Impacts to Physical Habitats, and Biological Impacts that May Affect Spawning and Incubation Habitat for Spring-Run Chinook Salmon
+Possible Limiting Factors, Impacts to Physical Habitats, and Biological Impacts that May Affect Spawning and Incubation Habitat for Spring-Run Salmon.

-- Excessive Redd Superimposition by Fall-Run Chinook Salmon Fall-run Chinook salmon will probably spawn at the same locations where spring-run Chinook salmon spawn; thus, there is potential that spring-run Chinook salmon redds would be superimposed by fall-run spawners, thereby killing spring-run Chinook salmon eggs, especially when fall-run Chinook salmon escapements are high. - Excessive Hybridization with Fall-Run Chinook Salmon A small percentage of fall-run Chinook salmon will probably spawn at the same time and location as spring-run fish, so there is potential for hybridization.
-Some levels of hybridization may occur naturally between Chinook salmon runs, in which case increased genetic variation may counteract inbreeding and natural selection pressures, maintain fit hybrids while eliminating unfit hybrids, thus increasing fitness.
-However, when excessive hybridization occurs, reduced fitness may result from outbreeding depression.
-Excessive hybridization may result in fish with migratory behaviors that might not be viable in the San Joaquin River Basin.
-For example, hybridization between fall-run and spring-run Chinook salmon in the Feather River Hatchery has resulted in adult fish that primarily migrate during the summer (current passage rates at RBDD as shown in Figure 3-5). - Excessive Sedimentation High permeability measurements made in Reach 1A in 2002 (McBain and Trush 2002) suggest that sedimentation has not adversely affected spawning habitat quality at those locations.
+- Redd Superimposition by Fall-Run Salmon (Section 4.1.3) Fall-run salmon will probably spawn at the same locations where spring-run fish spawn; thus, there is potential that spring-run redds would be superimposed by fall-run spawners, thereby killing spring-run eggs, especially when fall-run escapements are high. - Hybridization with Fall-Run Salmon (Section 4.6.3) A small percentage of fall-run salmon will probably spawn at the same time and location as spring-run fish, so there is potential for hybridization.
+Hybridization may result in fish with migratory behaviors that might not be viable in the San Joaquin River basin.
+For example, hybridization between fall-run and spring-run salmon in the Feather River Hatchery has resulted in adult fish that primarily migrate during the summer (current passage rates at RBDD as shown in Figure 3-4). - Sedimentation and Turbid Storm Runoff (Section 4.1.1) High permeability measurements made in Reach 1A in 2002 (McBain and Trush 2002) suggest that sedimentation has not adversely affected spawning habitat quality at those locations.
 However, turbid storm runoff may cause egg mortality, particularly if ground-disturbing activities (e.g., construction or bank erosion) occur near Friant Dam or in one of the upper tributaries (e.g., Cottonwood Creek).
-It is possible that coating eggs with claysized particles suffocates the embryos, or at least stunts their growth. - Excessive Harvest Adults will be susceptible to legal and illegal harvest particularly while they spawn on shallow gravel beds.
+It is possible that coating eggs with clay-sized particles suffocates the embryos, or at least stunts their growth. - Harvest (Section 4.6.5) Adults will be susceptible to legal and illegal harvest particularly while they spawn on shallow gravel beds.
 If escapements are too low to saturate the rearing habitat with juvenile fish, the harvest of adult spawners from the spawning beds could be a substantial limiting factor.

-5.1.3 Juvenile Rearing
+6.1.3 Juvenile Rearing

-Juvenile Chinook salmon that rear in the upper SJRRP reaches and begin their downstream migration in May and June are expected to be substantially impacted by the truncated spring Restoration Flow Schedule prescribed in the Settlement, the highly degraded physical habitats within and downstream from the Restoration Area, and exotic species that potentially compete for food or prey on juvenile Chinook salmon (Figure 5-5).
-The primary mechanisms by which these factors will affect the production of Chinook salmon smolts are probably linked to reduced food resources, temperature-increased metabolic demands, and abnormally high rates of predation and disease.
-In the upstream reaches, it is likely that the combined effects of limited food resources and low water temperatures will result in slow growth rates for juvenile Chinook salmon that delay the onset of smoltification until late spring (May and June) when downstream conditions in the Delta are usually unsuitable for migrating smolts.
+Juvenile salmon that rear in the upper SJRRP reaches and begin their downstream migration in May and June are expected to be substantially impacted by the truncated spring Restoration Hydrographs prescribed in the Settlement, the highly degraded physical habitats within and downstream from the Restoration Area, and exotic species that potentially compete for food or prey on juvenile salmon (Figure 6-5).
+The primary mechanisms by which these factors will affect the production of salmon smolts are probably linked to reduced food resources, temperature-increased metabolic demands, and abnormally high rates of predation and disease.
+In the upstream reaches, it is likely that the combined effects of limited food resources and low water temperatures will result in slow growth rates for juvenile salmon that delay the onset of smoltification until late spring (May and June) when downstream conditions in the Delta are usually unsuitable for migrating smolts.
 In the downstream reaches, the lack of inundated floodplain and wetland habitats from late January through early May may limit their survival.